enesonus/enesonus/README.md

 # Hi It's Enes

-- 🔭 I’m working on Kubernetes, Cloud Native and especially Observability
+- 🔭 I’m working on Kubernetes, Cloud Native and Cloud Observability

-- 🌱 I’m learning Go and Observability tools
+- 🌱 I’m currently learning Go and Observability tools

 - 🤔 I try to share my experience on my [blog](https://github.com/enesonus/enesonus.git) posts.
 You can find Kubernetes, IoT and observability articles there.
 Enjoy the ride!